jacobp112/icebbo/README.md

 A proposed four-layer, USB-connected iCE40UP5K board for a deliberately small market-data processing experiment.
 The FPGA will maintain the highest bid candidate and lowest ask candidate seen since reset for one instrument.

 **Status:** protocol and RTL verification are complete for the constrained core.
 An initial provisional FPGA place-and-route run [failed the 48 MHz target](docs/synthesis.md).
+A [partial power/configuration schematic](docs/power-config-review.md) has a checked netlist; USB integration and PCB design remain open.
 There is no board layout, final timing result, fabricated hardware, or physical latency measurement yet.
 All saved protocol vectors have been replayed against RTL; the verification coverage and limits are in [docs/verification.md](docs/verification.md).

 This is a running-extrema demonstration.
 It cannot recover the next-best quote after a withdrawal and is not a complete order book, matching engine, or exchange feed.